DisCoTec/discotec.github.io/2026/forte.md

 <!--### Accepted papers
 Go to the [**dedicated page**](accepted-papers)
 -->
+### Proceedings
+The proceedings of FORTE 26 are published as Springer [LNCS Volume 16589](https://link.springer.com/book/9783032281869)

 ### Publication

 Publication of proceedings is coordinated among the three DisCoTec conferences (see the [Conferences](conferences) page for details).
-The FORTE proceedings will be published by Springer as [LNCS-IFIP volume 15732] and will comprise accepted submissions from __all__ categories.

 <img src="lncs-logo.jpg" width="182" height="68"/>